How To Purchase A New Home Using A 1st Lien HELOC

 The Approval Process to Buy a House

-If you’re wondering how to buy a home with a first lien HELOC, it all starts with your home equity.
-A first lien HELOC offers flexible borrowing ability similar to a credit card.
+A first lien HELOC offers a flexible means for a borrower to purchase a new home or real estate.
 Both have credit limits, but a HELOC is based on how much your home is worth, or home equity.
 The amount also depends on each lender.
-Typically, lenders grant up to 80% of a borrower’s home equity.
-After determining your home equity, other factors based on this value should be determined.
-These include your loan-to-value ratio, credit score, and debt-to-income-ratio.
+Typically, lenders grant up to 80% of a borrower’s home equity, however some First Lien HELOCs may have a 90% loan to value, which can require a smaller down payment upon purchase.

 Purchasing a Primary Residence with a First-lien HELOC

 If you need to raise your credit score, make sure to borrow in proportion to your credit limit.
-According to the Consumer Financial Protection Bureau, you should borrow no more than 30% of your total credit limit.
+Some experts suggest 30% of your total credit limit, while others suggest less than 10%.

 Achieve Financial Freedom